palash171/TrustOps/README.md

 TrustOps is designed to help community teams process high message volumes without handing permanent moderation decisions to an opaque model.
 Incoming content is prioritised for review, moderators remain in control, and every eventual decision should be traceable to the content, policy, model version, and human action that produced it.

-> **Current milestone:** the local moderation MVP is complete.
-TrustOps now includes a persistent Spring Boot API, PostgreSQL storage, and a React/TypeScript dashboard for creating, filtering, approving, and rejecting comments.
+> **Current milestone:** TrustOps now supports authenticated, organisation-owned comment ingestion.
+Customer systems can send events using an API key, while tenant-scoped event identities and PostgreSQL constraints prevent repeated webhook deliveries from creating duplicate comments.

 ## Moderation dashboard

 ![TrustOps moderation dashboard](docs/trustops-dashboard.png)

-The dashboard provides a working human-review workflow:

-The dashboard provides a working human-review workflow:
+The workflow:

 - submit comments through the browser;
 - view the newest comments first;